 <A head>8.1 Changing corporate attitudes towards tax

 There is a myth that companies have a duty to avoid tax.
-This is not true either in the UK or USA, and yet it is used to hide corporate tax avoidance behind a veil of supposed legitimacy.
+This is definitely not true in the UK and whilst in the USA state law variation makes it harder to be as emphatic the practice appears broadly similar to the UK.
+Despite this the claim is used to hide corporate tax avoidance behind a veil of supposed legitimacy.

 The UK law on this issue is to be found in Section 172 of the Companies Act 2006.
 It is important enough to reproduce here, precisely because it is a revelation to most people.

 <display prose – layout as shown>>